-The percentage of beneficial ownership prior to this offering in the table below is based on 173,534,709 shares of common stock deemed to be outstanding as of March 31, 2021, assuming the conversion of all outstanding shares of our preferred stock immediately prior to the closing of this offering, and assuming an initial public offering price or \$ per share, which is the midpoint of the offering range set forth on the cover page of this prospectus, and the percentage of beneficial ownership at this offering in the table below is based on shares of common stock assumed to be outstanding after the closing of the offering.
+The percentage of beneficial ownership prior to this offering in the table below is based on 32,436,352 shares of common stock and no non-voting common stock deemed to be outstanding as of March 31, 2021, assuming the conversion of all outstanding shares of our preferred stock immediately prior to the closing of this offering, and the initial public offering price of \$17.00 per share.
+The percentage of beneficial ownership after this offering in the table below is based on 40,111,352 shares of common stock assumed to be outstanding after the closing of the offering, assuming the conversion of all outstanding shares of our preferred stock into 23,242,498 shares of our common stock and 1,150,000 shares of our non-voting common stock.
 The information in the table below assumes no exercise of the underwriters' option to purchase additional shares.